 Career Paths for Certified Patient Care Technicians

 So, maybe you’ve decided that furthering your education with medical training is the right option for your future.
-While there are several beneficial programs available for your career such as nursing assistant (NA) programs, massage therapy certification, and medical assistant (MA) programs, patient care technician programs are among the most promising.
+While there are several beneficial programs available for your career such as nursing assistant (NA) programs and medical assistant (MA) programs, patient care technician programs are among the most promising.
 If you’re considering becoming a Patient Care Technician (PCT), you’ll find that plenty of career choices are open to you down the line.

 The most important piece of information to address first is that all patient care technicians are nurse assistants, but not all nurse assistants are patient care technicians.
 Patient care technicians have the qualifications of nurse assistants, in addition to extra training for more advanced care.
 The advantage of becoming a PCT is the flexibility and range of career paths and job security open to you.
 Patient care technicians enjoy a wider scope of job options.
 Usually, patient care technicians are focused on providing care for people with terminal illnesses or life long conditions and disabilities.